QPU Solvers: Minor-Embedding#

 The largest complete graph \(K_V\) that is a minor of a \(M\times N\times L\) Chimera graph has \(V=1+L\min(M,N)\) vertices.
 For example, 65 vertices is the theoretical maximum on a C16 Chimera graph (a \(16 {\rm x} 16\) matrix of 8-qubit unit cells for up to[2] \(2MNL=2 \times 16 \times 16 \times 4=2048\) qubits), which was the topology of the D‑Wave 2000Q system.

-Example: Chain Lengths for Cliques on Pegasus & Chimera#
+Example: Chain Lengths for Cliques on Pegasus and Chimera Topologies#

 Table 31 shows some example embeddings of complete graphs versus chain lengths for both QPU topologies with 95% yields.
 For a given maximum chain length, you can embed cliques of about the following sizes in Pegasus P16 and Chimera C16 topologies with working graphs simulating 95% yield (by random removal of 5% of nodes and 0.5% of edges to represent inactivated qubits and couplers):